 Bursitis is a condition that occurs when small, fluid-filled sacs known as “bursae” become inflamed, leading to pain, stiffness, and other symptoms.
 This condition can affect the hip, knee, elbow, shoulder, or other joints.
-The office of Rochester Integrated Medicine provides treatment to patients struggling with bursitis in Rochester, New York, and the surrounding area.
+The office of Rochester Integrated Medicine provides treatment to patients struggling with bursitis.
 To make an appointment for bursitis treatment, please contact the practice today.

 Bursitis Q & A

 The bursae in your hips, knees, elbow, shoulder, and other joints usually become inflamed because of frequent repetitive motions.
 These motions irritate the sac over time, causing it to swell.
 For example, you may develop bursitis in your shoulder after throwing a baseball repeatedly.
 If you kneel on the floor for long periods of time, you may develop bursitis in your knee.

 Certain factors may increase your risk of bursitis.
 Some of these factors include:

 Certain occupations or hobbies that require repetitive motions